paleite/eslint-plugin-diff/README.md

 # eslint-plugin-diff

-Run ESLint on your changes only
+Run ESLint on your changed lines only.
+Now with CI support!

 ## What problem does it solve?